ric2b/Vivaldi-browser/chromium/docs/code_reviews.md

 Owners files are recursive, so each file also applies to its subdirectories.
 It's generally best to pick more specific owners.
 People listed in higher-level directories may have less experience with the code in question.
+For example, the reviewers in the `//chrome/browser/component_name/OWNERS` file will likely be more familiar with code in `//chrome/browser/component_name/sub_component` than reviewers in the higher-level `//chrome/OWNERS` file.

 More detail on the owners file format is provided in the "More information" section below.

 *Tip:* The `git cl owners` command can help find owners.